 After rinsing off the mask, I like to give myself a five-minute face massage.
 It’s surprisingly relaxing — and totally free!

 - If you’ve got a few dollars to spare, sign up for a Sephora Play! subscription.
 For just $10 per month, you’ll get a box delivered right to your door filled with deluxe product samples and a bonus fragrance.

-- If I’m going to sport beautiful nails, the rest of my hand better keep up appearances too.
-This lemon-sugar hand scrub is so easy to make, smells amazing and costs less than $2 to make.
+- If I’m going to sport beautiful nails, the rest of my hand better keep up appearances, too.
+This lemon-sugar hand scrub is so easy to make, smells amazing and costs less than $2.
 After you rinse it off, slather on some hand lotion and take a minute to admire your, er, handiwork.

-- Do you know why every spa scene in a movie or TV depicts someone with cucumber slices on their eyes?
+Do you know why every spa scene in a movie or on TV depicts someone with cucumber slices on their eyes?
 Because it works!
 For about 75 cents, you’ll have all the slices you need, plus leftovers for salad.
-(Tea bags dampened with a bit of cool water are also a great way to reduce puffy irritated eyes if you’re fresh out of cukes.)
+(Tea bags dampened with a bit of cool water are also a great way to reduce puffy, irritated eyes if you’re fresh out of cukes.)

 10 Easy Ways to Spa-ify Your Surroundings

 While planning your day of indulgence, don’t forget to design your own relaxation grotto.
 Give your bathroom a deep clean and then:

 - Pick up some pretty containers from the dollar store to hold all the scrubs and potions you make.